Loara/StringSuite/README.md

 **Notice** that while by default you can use string literal `"..."_asv` to build ASCII string views some compilers (for example gcc) have the ability of changing the encoding of these narrowed literals (via the option `-fexec-charset=` for example) and currently StringSuite is not able to detect this variation.
 Use always `u8` literals or use `STS_IO_asv` macro as explained in the sext section.

 ## `io` subset
+Include `strsuite/io.hpp` header in order to use this module.
 ### `STS_IO_asv` and `IOenc`
 UNIX systems by default works with UTF8 encoded strings whereas Windows uses UTF16 (little endian) encoding (not considering all the Windows codepages).
 StringSuite provides the macro `STS_IO_asv` in order to build UTF8 literals on UNIX systems and UTF16 literals on Windows.